pprcht/irmsd/README.md

 *  *Fast RMSD evaluation* including symmetry handling, canonicalization, and optimal superposition
 * *Structure grouping and pruning* based on distance thresholds or iRMSD criteria
-* *Flexible Molecule class* with XYZ/extXYZ parsing and ASE interoperability
+* *Flexible Molecule class* with XYZ/extXYZ parsing and ASE/RDKit interoperability
 * *Low- and high-level APIs* that expose direct Fortran wrappers as well as convenient Python abstractions
 * *Extendable infrastructure* for future shape metrics and ensemble workflows